tomsWebConsulting/twcsl/v7.1/Page/Events/Event/Events Page Event Thumbnail Add/README.md

   rest of the steps.

 * Add code from file **[events page event thumbnail add.html][6]** to Events Settings > Advanced > Page Header Code Injection for the events page.
+Refer to [Per-page code injection][7] for details.

-Please see [Per-page code injection][7].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## What is a bookmarklet?